OCD Intensive Treatment in Ontario

 Hybrid

-Between-session support: Exposure coaching, monthly WeOCD support group access, and messaging/email support help maintain momentum between sessions.
+Between-session support: exposure coaching, monthly WeOCD support group access, and messaging or email support help maintain momentum between sessions.

-The fear of being capable or harming others, loved ones, stranger or even one's self.
+Harm OCD The fear of being capable of harming others, loved ones, strangers, or even one’s self.

-The fear of contracting an illness and becoming incapacitated or dying from this illness.
+Health, Illness & Somatic OCD The fear of contracting an illness and becoming incapacitated or dying from it.
 Somatic OCD is usually a preoccupation with a bodily sensation that becomes extremely difficult to stop noticing.

-Fear of being "in the wrong" relationship or "with the wrong partner" and not know for sure.
-Sometimes can present as doubts towards ones true feelings towards their partner or spouse.
+Relationship OCD Fear of being "in the wrong" relationship or "with the wrong partner" and not knowing for sure.
+Can present as doubts about one’s true feelings towards a partner or spouse.

-The fear of being condemned by God for action or inactions.
+Religious / Scrupulosity OCD The fear of being condemned by God for actions or inactions.

 Intake & Fit Discussion